About the Program

 Teens in 8th grade or higher may begin our 2-year Confirmation program, with sessions meeting weekly at St. Patrick’s during the school year.
 Registration is required.

 As they begin to develop a sense of their place and purpose in the world, teenagers are invited to make a commitment to their Catholic faith.
 Through this two-year program, teens are given a rigorous education in Scripture, Sacraments, theology, morality, and much more.
-A team of catechists leads weekly sessions, helps teens grow as people of service, and inspires in them a desire to grow in faith and love of our God.
+A team of catechists leads monthly sessions, helps teens grow as people of service, and inspires in them a desire to grow in faith and love of our God.
 Students who begin the program in the fall of 8th grade will be eligible to receive the Sacrament of Confirmation in the spring of 9th grade or fall of 10th.

 Frequently Asked Questions